-Rogers and Hawkins went into the house and tried to pull the man off the girl.
-The man turned on them and brandished a knife.
+Rogers and Hawkins went into the house and pulled the man away from the girl and into the front yard.
 As Rogers and Hawkins grappled with the man, Officer Bracken got out the handcuffs.
 The man would not be subdued – he threw off Rogers and Hawkins and knocked Bracken off his feet.
+The man turned on them and brandished a knife.
 As Bracken tried to recover a shot rang out.
-Bracken drew his pistol and fired back.
-Bracken’s shot brought down the raging man.
+Bracken drew his pistol and fired.
+The shot brought down the raging man.

 The man’s name was Nathan Elgin.
 There was no explanation for Elgin’s rage at the girl, named Julia.

 A subsequent autopsy revealed that Bracken’s bullet had lodged in Elgin’s spine which accounted for the paralysis.
-The doctors had also noticed another detail – Elgin had a toe missing from his right foot.
+The doctors had also noticed another detail – Elgin was missing a toe from his right foot.

-During the investigations of the crimes the authorities had carefully noted the footprints which were often bloodstained and had made distinct impressions in the soil as the perpetrator carried the weight of his victim.
+During the investigations of the crimes the authorities had carefully noted the footprints which were often bloodstained and had made distinct impressions in the soil as the perpetrator carried the weight of the victim.

-To imagine the state of mind of the authorities at that time one has to understand the heightened state of fear and paranoia that was present in Austin at the beginning of 1886.
-In the month since the last murder in 1885, the city’s police force had been tripled in size.
+To imagine the state of mind of the authorities at that time one has to understand the heightened state of fear and suspicion that was present in Austin at the beginning of 1886.
+In the month since the last murders in December 1885, the city’s police force had been tripled in size.
 A curfew had been enacted and private citizens had organized into patrols to guard the neighborhoods after dark.
-Strangers were forced to positively identify themselves or be evicted from the city.
-Saloons and other raucous downtown establishments, usually opened twenty-four hours a day, were forced to close at midnight.
-A whole new era of law and order had begun.
+Strangers were forced to identify themselves or be evicted from the city.
+Saloons and other raucous downtown establishments, usually open twenty-four hours a day, were forced to close at midnight.
+A new era of law and order had begun.
 Would there have been any advantage in revealing that perhaps the midnight assassin was dead?
 And what if Elgin was not the mysterious murderer of servant girls?
 It was in the authorities’ best interest to wait and see if the murders continued.
-Maybe the authorities believed they had gotten lucky – they couldn’t arrest, prosecute or convict Elgin, but perhaps the problem had been solved.
+Maybe the authorities believed they had gotten lucky – they couldn’t arrest, prosecute of convict Elgin, but perhaps the problem had been solved.
 But in February 1886 it was still too early to be sure.
 It is important to remember that at the beginning of 1886, the Christmas Eve murders were not the last murders, simply the latest, and the investigations into the murders continued, notably with detectives still shadowing other suspects.

 While the authorities were not able to make use of the evidence against Elgin, the defense attorneys for James Phillips and Moses Hancock certainly were.
 Eula Phillips, wife of James Phillips, and Susan Hancock, wife of Moses Hancock, had both been murdered on December 24, 1885 and both husbands were subsequently charged with murdering their wives.